svc333/overview/whats-new/index.md

 New as of: 30 November 2018
 {: #cf-api-endpoints}

-The legacy `api.*.bluemix.net` Cloud Foundry API endpoints are still available for backward compatibility.
+The legacy `api.*.bluemix.net` Cloud Foundry API endpoints are still available for use.
 However, you can update scripts and infrastructure automation to use the following new Cloud Foundry API endpoints for your region:

 * api.us-south.cf.cloud.ibm.com (previously api.ng.bluemix.net)
 * api.eu-gb.cf.cloud.ibm.com (previously api.eu-gb.bluemix.net)